Any day is a good day to learn email segmentation, so we put together this in-depth guide on email segmentation.

 For example, you might want to separate people who take part in your surveys from those who receive them but never do.
 The former group will likely be interested to later learn about the results.
 This is also a good opportunity to thank them with something valuable, like a discount, a coupon, or a piece of relevant information, for example, exclusive insights into how you’re addressing their suggestions.

 Effective email engagement segmentation requires tracking and analyzing subscriber behaviors over time.
 But some actions can provide immediate segmentation criteria, like joining your email list, for example.
-Tracking the dates when people join your email list is also a nice thing since you can later celebrate their anniversaries with special offers.
+Tracking signup dates is useful — you can trigger anniversary offers or milestones.

 Content preferences